POPIA in practice

 would be for employees to sign a fresh Code of Conduct which includes ethical behaviour and

-7. Formal Conflict of Interest training and awareness is required to ensure that all Employees
+confidentiality on an annual basis. - Formal Conflict of Interest training and awareness is required to ensure that all Employees

 understand conflicts of interest and why it should be avoided.
 The Compliance team can include